 Way back in December 2015, I had the privilege of driving a Bentley GT Speed Convertible for seven days around central London.
 So it only seemed right that we were invited to see how the world of Bentley really works.
 The factory is situated in Crewe, 35 miles south of Manchester, and the staff are an unbelievable minimum of 4000 people.
-The factory and the complexity of how the cars are made gives you a true understanding of why Bentley cars retail at high prices.
+The factory and the complexity of how cars are made give you a true understanding of why Bentley cars retail at high prices.

 The factory is super clean, has a great working atmosphere and the staff are extremely focused on their jobs.
 It goes to show how committed the staff are to the brand.
 In talking to a few workers, they all love working for Bentley and are very proud to be part of the success of these beautiful driving machines.
 After driving a Bentley I always wondered ‘what is its message is for 2016?’
 Who are their customers?
-What craftsmanship skills are required to create such a strong and out spoken car?
+What craftsmanship skills are required to create such a strong and outspoken car?
 As part of the factory tour.
 I drove or was driven in the Bentley Lineage, the Flying Spur and the latest Bentley Mulsanne.
 I also saw the most expensive and luxury SUV out there called the Bentayga in the production line.
-I also focused on the wood and trim shops for you to get an idea how much time and effort goes into building a Bentley car.
+I also focused on the wood and trim shops for you to get an idea of how much time and effort goes into building a Bentley car.

 The following images and videos are my take on the world of Bentley.

 I got picked up from the airport in a Bentley Flying Spur and I truly forgot how beautiful these cars are.
 Now, this is the first time I have had someone drive me around in a Bentley, which was great because I could appreciate the very essence of the interior of the car.
 It was so wonderful to be chauffeured by a female chauffeur who had been driving Bentleys for years.